kentkr/kentkr.github.io/_posts/2022-04-15-Cycling-Analytics.md

 all_rides_avgs.to_csv('/Users/kylekent/Desktop/research/CS_misc/GitHub/strava_project/all_rides_avgs2.csv.gz', index = False, compression = 'gzip')
 ```

-# Plotting GPS data with plotly
+# Plotting rides with ggplot

 Originally I planned to show interactive plots of a GPS heatmap for all my rides.
 Sadly, the files are too large for github pages.
 Instead the non-interactive heat maps are given below.
 If you'd like to see the interactive html files I am happy to share them with you.